Recent statements in this category are shown below:

 -

-Summary: We have upheld Mr X’s complaint because the Council delayed considering his complaint at stage three of the children’s statutory complaints procedure.
-The Council has agreed to resolve the complaint early by providing a proportionate remedy for the injustice caused to Mr X.
+Summary: We have upheld Mr X’s complaint about delay at stage two of the children’s statutory complaints procedure.
+The Council has agreed to resolve the complaint early by providing a proportionate remedy for the injustice caused.